AR-15–style rifle: United States

 Most firearm-related homicides in the United States involve handguns.
 A 2019 Pew Research study found that 3% of US gun deaths were committed using rifles, a category which includes AR-15–style rifles.
 According to a 2013 analysis by Mayors Against Illegal Guns, 14 out of 93 mass shootings involved high-capacity magazines or assault weapons.

 AR-15–style rifles have played a prominent role in many high-profile mass shootings in the U.S. and have come to be widely characterized as the weapon of choice for perpetrators of these crimes.
-AR-15 or AR-15-style rifles were the primary weapons used in half of the 10 deadliest mass shootings in modern American history: the 2012 Sandy Hook Elementary School shooting, the 2017 Las Vegas shooting, the 2017 Sutherland Springs church shooting, the 2018 Parkland high school shooting, and the 2022 Robb Elementary School shooting.
+AR-15 or AR-15-style rifles were the primary weapons used in four of the 10 deadliest mass shootings in modern American history: the 2012 Sandy Hook Elementary School shooting, the 2017 Las Vegas shooting, the 2017 Sutherland Springs church shooting, and the 2022 Robb Elementary School shooting.

 The first known use of an AR-15–style rifle in a mass shooting was in 2007, during the Crandon shooting, according to Mother Joness mass shooting database.
 Gun expert Dean Hazen and mass murder researcher Pete Blair claim that mass shooters' gun choices have less to do with the AR-15's specific characteristics but rather with familiarity and a copycat effect.

 On July 13, 2024, at a Trump rally in Butler, Pennsylvania, Thomas Matthew Crooks used an AR-15–style rifle in an assassination attempt on then-former president Donald Trump.